CogitatorTech/zigformer/datasets/README.md

 ## Train Datasets

-This directory contains the datasets used for pretraining and fine-tuning ZigFormer.
+This directory contains the datasets used for pretraining and training (fine-tuning) ZigFormer models.
-Check out the [simple_dataset](simple_dataset) for a minimal example dataset structure.
+Check out the [simple_dataset](simple_dataset) to get a sense of how a dataset should be structured.